 $45 Seattle Airport, Bus or Train Arrival Option: Book your arrival into Seattle-Tacoma on Sunday in time to meet our pick-up vehicle at 3:15 p.m., but be sure to call or email us with arrival times before confirming your plans.
 Pick-up at baggage claim unless unaccompanied minor, then at gate or unaccompanied minor waiting area.

 $45 Puyallup Arrival Option: Meet us at the Wolf Campus, 1026 14th St SW in Puyallup on Sunday between 2:00-2:30 p.m. so that participants can travel with us to our camp location.

 Weekend Departure Options:

-Complimentary Friday Departure Option: Family & Friends are invited to arrive at Lake Sammammish State Park – Hans Jensen Group Camp at 4450 E Lake Sammammish Pkwy SE, Issaquah WA 98029 across from the boat landing– click here for map) on Friday between 4:00-4:30 and join us for our closing performances from 4:30-5:30.
+Complimentary Friday Departure Option: Family & Friends are invited to arrive at Lake Sammammish State Park – Hans Jensen Group Camp at 4450 E Lake Sammammish Pkwy SE, Issaquah WA 98029 ACROSS THE ROAD FROM THE BOAT LANDING – click here for map) on Friday between 4:00-4:30 and join us for our closing performances from 4:30-5:30.
 Final departure will be from 5:30-6:00.

 $25 Friday Evening Lake Sammammish Departure Option: Participants can stay for dinner and campfire music and stories before departing anytime between 7:00-8:00 from Lake Sammammish.